 Recognising the heritage Latin has left, I promote and cultivate this language as much as I can.
 I use it beyond conventionalism.
 I work in proud collaboration with The Modern School of Latin.

-Changing the world begins locally.
-I make a personal contribution to a few existing initiatives.
-They inspire me.
+Making a difference begins locally.
+I make a personal contribution to a few projects that inspire me.
 They teach me compassion and perseverance.
 Click and read more about them: